 Throughout the 1980s Track Two worked to educate cultural and ideological leaders from

 the US and USSR on the methods and means by which citizens might find common ground and gain deeper understanding of one another.
 These efforts resulted in Boris Yeltsin’s historic first visit to the United States in 1989, and ultimately influenced Gorbachev’s Perestroika and Glasnost and the dissolution of the Soviet state.

 During this time, Track Two developed a network of leaders in the US and USSR, generating partnerships in space exploration, journalism, literature, healthcare, athletics, psychology, business, peacebuilding, and the visual and performing arts that continue to influence both nations today.

-In 2004 Track Two became an independent nonprofit organization to expand its reach beyond Russia, into the Middle East and China.
+In 2004 Track Two became an independent nonprofit organization in order to expand its reach beyond Russia, into the Middle East and the North Pacific Rim.
 Despite this move towards autonomy, Track Two continues to work closely with Esalen’s Center for Theory and Research (CTR), employing tools, methodologies and lessons learned from the human potential study to further positive relationships between citizens of nations in conflict.

 In 2007 Track Two launched the International Abrahamic Network (formerly the Abrahamic Family Reunion) in response to rising tensions throughout the Middle East and the Western world.
 IAN works

 to foster understanding and healing between and among members of the three Abrahamic faiths by focusing on shared values and on the historical roots of Jewish-Christian-Muslim animosities from psychological and spiritual perspectives.